ringo/ringojs/README.txt

 the one of ordinary client-side JavaScript runtime.

-Helma uses the concept of a module path to look up and load modules that is similar to the PATH environment variable used ot find executables on most operating systems.
+Helma uses the concept of a module path to look up and load modules that is similar to the PATH environment variable used to find executables on most operating systems.
 By default, the module path consists of two entries:

-    1. The application root, which is the parent directory of the comman line script, or the current working directory if called without script argument.
+    1. The application root, which is the parent directory of the command line script, or the current working directory if called without script argument.
     2. The system modules root, which corresponds to the modules directory in